numberscope/frontscope/doc/making-a-visualizer.md

 When a visualizer is ready for Numberscope users, place the file containing its class definition and export module in the folder `src/visualizers`.
-When the Frontscope client runs, it'll find your visualizer and compile it at runtime.
+When the frontscope client runs, it'll find your visualizer and compile it at runtime.

 The visualizers in `src/visualizers` can be tested with the usual